UFC Ring Girl Arianny Celeste Shares Bedroom Photo Wearing Pink Corset Bodysuit On Instagram

 “This company has worked so hard to get where it is today.
 I’m very happy and proud to be a part of it – we’ve grown together and the support I’ve received has been unbelievable.”

-Plus, she talked about her dogs, saying, “Aww… My two boys, Bentley and Enzo!
+“Aww… My two boys, Bentley and Enzo!
 They are complete opposites.
 One is super spunky, while the other is kind of timid and weird, almost cat like.
 They are the loves of my life – my babies… until I have real ones (ha!).
-They are super, super spoiled.”
+They are super, super spoiled,” she said.

 In addition, Arianny noted that one of her favorite vacation spots is Hawaii.
 And although that’s not where she is now, she seems to enjoy tropical spots with plenty of sun where she doesn’t need an excuse to bust out in a bikini.

-And that’s not all, with Celeste sharing a ton of Stories with her fans, including a workout session where she sported an all-lavendar outfit including a sports bra and high-waisted leggings.
+Celeste has been sharing a ton of stories with her fans, including a workout session where she sported an all-lavendar outfit, including a sports bra and high-waisted leggings.
 She used weights and tension bands to complete a series of workouts.